AlekhyaVemuri/Text-Summarizer/README.md

 5. **Reload the Page:**
-   - Refresh the webpage or Close & open the plugin to restart.
+   - Refresh the webpage or re-open the plugin to restart.